 # Rule of Centered Composition in the Landscape Image

 It simply makes the viewer’s eye focus on the center of the frame, which is also the main subject.

 3. Rule of Odds

-You must have remembered during your school days in the maths class when a teacher says “students list down the odd nos”.
-Many of you must be confused and it’s actually quite normal because as a kid most of us don’t grab easily & including myself too 🙋.
-It was a moment of embarrassment and happiness because the teacher punishes us and we don’t need to listen to the boring lecture anymore 😜.
+During your school days in the maths class, you must have remembered when a teacher says, “students list down the odd nos.”
+Many of you must be confused, and it’s pretty standard because as a kid, most of us don’t grab quickly & including myself too ?.
+It was a moment of embarrassment and happiness because the teacher punished us, and we didn’t need to listen to the boring lecture anymore ?.

 Okay, let’s come to the present.

 So, we are talking about odd nos, 1,3,5,7, etc.

 Rule of Odds says composing an image with the odd no. of elements.